jpaykin/LNLHaskell/README.md

 # LNLHaskell

-Linear types for haskell in the style of Linear/Non-Linear logic
+Linear types for Haskell in the style of Linear/Non-Linear logic

 Author: Jennifer Paykin (jpaykin)

+This iteration of the code is accompanied by a paper in submission "The Linearity Monad" by Jennifer Paykin and Steve Zdancewic, submitted to ICFP 2017.

 ------------------